mayukhss262/Parallel_Fault_Simulator/README.md

 fault_list_gen_v2.py --> considers PI,PO and fanout only

 logic_evaluator.py --> computation done by compute() function.
 Tester should invoke this function.
-Needs two parameters : a list of operand words (of any length) and a string mentioning the operation (and,or,not,buf,notif1,notif0,bufif1,bufif0,nand,nor,xor,xnor).
+Needs two parameters : a list of operand words (strings of any length) and a string mentioning the operation (and,or,not,buf,notif1,notif0,bufif1,bufif0,nand,nor,xor,xnor).
 For tristate gates, exactly two input words : first word is input, second word is control.